Q. Why choose the Sport Management program at UCCS?

-A. UCCS’s definition of Sport Management is being involved in the business of sport.
-This means our program prepares students to work for a sport organization in the field of business.
+A. UCCS’s definition of Sports Management is being involved in the business of sports.
+This means our program prepares students to work for a sports organization in the field of business.

 Q. What are some examples of internship placement sites available through the program?

-A. Students have the opportunity to get involved in almost all aspects of sport including:
+A. Students have the opportunity to get involved in almost all aspects of sports including:

 Q. What are the admission requirements for the program?